publisha/publisha.github.io/_screencasts/fixedlayout_details3.md

 ---
 **This is a Multi-part screencast**

-In this third episode we use InDesign tot create the Fixed layout ePub.
+In this third episode we use InDesign to create the Fixed layout ePub.